Salesforce Change Set Limitations

-As a software best practice, it’s customary to do all development on a dev org, push these changes to a test org, and then move all these customizations to an actual live/production org once testing is done.
-The process of moving changes is called deployment.
+As a software best practice, it’s customary to do all development on a dev org, push these changes to a test org, and then send customizations to an actual live/production org once Salesforce testing is done.
+This process is called deployment.
 Salesforce Change Sets are one of the only deployment tools in Salesforce natively for the migration and Salesforce deployment process of these changes.

-Salesforce Change Sets, as part of the Salesforce deployment strategy, however, are famously despised by Salesforce developers for their clunkiness and often do not comply with the deployment best practices of modern software development or even Salesforce deployment best practices.
+Salesforce Change Sets, as part of the Salesforce deployment strategy, however, are famously despised by Salesforce developers for their clunkiness.

 The Changes Sets Salesforce provides do not offer robust risk analysis; they lack visibility into the effects of changes being rolled out for release.
 They provide no insights into the business impact and associated vulnerabilities.
 They have no concrete way to catalog your changes without heavy manual management.

 But don’t despair!
 Your Salesforce development project doesn’t have to rely entirely on the peculiarities of native Salesforce Change Sets.
-Below, we will explore what Change Sets are and how to deploy using Change Sets in Salesforce, their common shortcomings, their pros and cons, and alternative options to improve your change management.
+We explore how to deploy using Change Sets in Salesforce, their common shortcomings, their pros and cons, and alternative options to improve your change management.

 Panaya Tech Talk on Salesforce Org Health